home / mcp / n8n-mcp server

 get_node

-Retrieve node information with multiple detail modes and documentation options.
+Retrieve unified node information with multiple modes such as standard, docs, and properties search.

 validate_node